 Chemistry

-Chemistry investigates matter (anything that has mass and occupies space), studying its atomic and molecular basis and the transformations it can undergo.
-Within science, chemistry is often referred to as the central discipline, for the simple reason that when matter is involved, chemical knowledge is required.
+Chemistry investigates matter, i.e. anything that has mass and occupies space, and the transformations it can undergo.
+Within the natural sciences, chemistry is often referred to as the central discipline, for the simple reason that whenever matter is involved, chemical knowledge is required.
 Chemical research occurs both at the fundamental and applied level and is vital in developing, amongst others, new materials, environmental benign processes (reducing both pollution and energy consumption), and drugs.

-At University College Utrecht you obtain theoretical knowledge and insight, as well as practical and experimental skills, in order to cope with issues of chemical nature.
-After the introductory course in chemistry the track branches out in three main lines: chemistry of materials, physical chemistry and chemistry of life.
-In the central materials path both organic and inorganic chemistry are addressed., Students learn about the properties of compounds derived from the elements in the various groups of the periodic system and obtain insight into how molecules and materials are formed by chemical reactions.
-For those more interested in theory, chemistry, mathematics and physics can be combined in the physical chemistry path.
-When following the biochemistry path you explore the highly sophisticated way nature performs chemistry in living systems.
-This molecular insight in the functioning and metabolism of living systems combined with reaction mechanisms and strategies serves to understand the chemistry of developing (new) medicines.
-In all paths, courses offered at Utrecht University can also be taken.
+At University College Utrecht you obtain theoretical knowledge and insight, as well as practical skills, in order to cope with issues of chemical nature.
+After the introductory course the chemistry track branches out along two main lines: a materials/sustainability path and a biochemistry path.
+In the first path both organic and inorganic chemistry are addressed.
+Students learn about the properties of compounds derived from the elements in the various groups of the periodic system and obtain insight into how molecules and materials are formed by chemical reactions.
+This knowledge is then used and expanded by considering how it can be applied in sustainability topics.
+When following the biochemistry path students explore the highly sophisticated way in which nature performs chemistry in living systems.
+Fundamental theories and molecular concepts are studied to generate insight in life and to obtain an understanding of the molecular basis of diseases.
+In both paths, courses offered at Utrecht University can be integrated.
 Ask the chemistry fellow for information.